numbbo/coco/docs/coco-doc/source/index.rst

    A missing runtime value is considered as possible outcome (see below).

 #.
-The display is as comprehensible, intuitive and informative as as possible.
+The display is as comprehensible, intuitive and informative as possible.
-   Aggregation over dimension is avoided, because dimension is a known parameter that can and should use for algorithm selection.
+   Aggregation over dimension is avoided, because dimension is a known parameter that can and should be used for algorithm selection decisions.

 .. [#] For example, the optimum is not in all-zeros, optima are not placed
     on a regular grid, the function is not separable [WHI1996]_.
 Which